Draxare/Galaxica/readme.md

 # Galaxica

-an attempt at an 8 bit retro game using Pygame and python.
+An attempt at an 8 bit retro game using Pygame and Python.

 ## Features
 * Health bar for the space ship displayed in upper left corner